Matthew-Holmes/MultiTaskBayesian/README.md

 ## Current progress

-Currently single task Bayesian optimisation is implemented, with the CUDA code for inner loop optimisations being developed.
+Currently single task Bayesian optimisation is implemented, with a CPU only and GPU boosted implementation.